KinNeko-De/api-contract/README.md

 [Protobuf](https://protobuf.dev/) offers a way to define an api with the following benefits:
 - It is binary.
-- It has clear rules for backward compatibility and breaking changes.
+- It has clear rules for compatibility and breaking changes.
 - It also generated very small byte representation against a hard-defined contract.

 For remote procedure calls the usage of [Grpc](https://grpc.io/) is preferred.